-And you should at least invest in a study or some kind of a diagnostic study.
+You should at least invest in a study or some kind of a diagnostic study.
 Maybe give it to a college graduate who’s doing his masters in procurement, or if you have some money, invest in some consultant externally and understand how your current processes and how close is it to the best in class or at least where you want to get the ROI you want to get out of the process or the technology that you are deploying.

 Having Bad Data That is Not Actionable

 Secondly, the bad data side.
 You need to ask two questions.
 One is what is the quality of your current data and how are you managing it?
 Most organizations are blinded at their data.
 They think it’s best in class.
 They’ve never looked at it honestly for many, many years.
 And if there’s any data scrapping that needs to be done, it has to be done right before the taking of this journey.